nesono/repo_structure/README.md

     - "LICENSE":
     - "BUILD": required
     - "main.py"
-    - "library/"
+    - "library/": optional
     - 'library/lib\.py'
     - 'library/[^/]*\.py': optional
 ```

-Here, we require a sub-directory 'library' to exist with the file 'lib.py' in
+Here, we allow a subdirectory 'library' to exist.
+We require with the file
-it.
-And any other file ending on '.py' is allowed in it as well, but not
+'lib.py' if 'library' exists. it.
+And any other file ending on '.py' is allowed
-required.

-Note that for directories that are optional, all required entries below these
-directories will be conditionally required only.
-They will only be required, if
-the directory exists.
+in it as well, but not required.

 ### Recursion